-The first person in China to sue the Beijing regime over its mishandling of the COVID-19 outbreak has filed a new lawsuit after his original legal case was thrown out by a lower court in the central Chinese city of Wuhan.
+The second known person in China to sue the Beijing regime over its mishandling of the COVID-19 outbreak has filed a new lawsuit after his original legal case was thrown out by a lower court in the central Chinese city of Wuhan.

 He said that when the court called him on June 17, he demanded a formal document to explain why the court rejected his case.
 According to Article 51 of China’s amended Administrative Procedure Law, which took effect in May 2015, courts are required to issue a document with an explanation when turning down cases.
 But the court refused, instead telling him to look up Chinese laws himself.

 “Then, I shall follow the usual protocol by filing my lawsuit at a higher court,” he said.
 "I want to see how the courts deal with my cases, whether they can safeguard citizens’ litigation rights."

 Zhang sent his new complaint documents via local postal service to the Higher People’s Court in Hubei Province on Aug.
 12, according to the CRLW.